zzzprojects/docs/html-agility-pack.net/pages/documentations/parser/parser.md

 # HTML Parser

-HTML Parser allow you to parse HTML and return an HtmlDocument.
+HTML Parser allows you to parse HTML and return an HtmlDocument.

 ## Html Parser